ankitects/faqs/src/the-2021-scheduler.md

 reviews are presented in.
 New cards can be mixed from multiple decks, and reviews can optionally be ordered by interval or subdeck.

-When burying is disabled, it is now possible to control whether siblings are shown together or not, by adjusting the display order.
+When burying is disabled, with v3 scheduler it's possible to control whether siblings are shown together or not, by adjusting the display order.

 The options controlling the mixing of new cards and interday learning cards have